Rct567/FrequencyMan/README.md

 - `lowest_familiarity`: Represents the lowest _familiarity_ found in the content of any targeted field.
 This is different from `familiarity`, which reflect the average _familiarity_ of all targeted fields.
 - `no_new_words`: Promotes cards with no new words.
 Put differently, it promotes cards who's words have all been seen before during review.
 - `ideal_new_word_count`: Like `ideal_focus_word_count`, but promotes cards with only a single 'new word' (a word not found in any reviewed card).
+- `proper_introduction`: Promotes cards that appear to be well suited to introduce a new word.
+Various factor are used, including the position of the new word and the word frequency + familiarity of the other words in the content.
+Cards without new words are not effected.
+- 'proper_introduction_dispersed': Disperses cards using the 'proper introduction' factor.
+This is done per new word, thus dispersing cards with the same new word.

 ## Custom fields